-Irish tax legislation provides for a tax credit in respect of certain expenditure on research and development activities, buildings and plant and machinery.
+Irish tax legislation provides a tax credit regarding certain expenditures on research and development activities, buildings and plant and machinery.
 Credit is available for 25% of the allowable expenditure (in addition to a general tax deduction at 12.5%).

-A number of conditions must be satisfied in order for the credit to be available, including a requirement that the research and development seeks to achieve scientific or technological advancement and involves the resolution of scientific or technological uncertainty.
+A number of conditions must be satisfied for the credit to be available, including a requirement that the research and development seek to achieve scientific or technological advancement and involves the resolution of scientific or technological uncertainty.